Table of Contents

 option.
 If the plugin is disabled, the status is shown by

-SHOW PLUGINS
+SHOW PLUGINS as

-.
+DISABLED.
 The plugin cannot be enabled or

 disabled at runtime.